-Depending on the current business challenges, further individual targets are agreed for each member of the Management Board in addition to their personal commitment.
-For fiscal year 2021, the personal targets were linked to managing the corona pandemic, securing supply capability despite raw material shortages, and operational implementation of regulatory requirements.
-The personal targets of the members of the Management Board are weighted at 10% of the overall target achievement.
+Depending on the current business challenges, each Management Board member is also assessed according to their personal commitment.
+For fiscal 2022, these were the challenges of the raw materials market, in particular dealing with raw material and energy price increases and the companies' ability to deliver, and the operational implementation of regulatory requirements.
+The personal targets of the Management Board members are weighted at 10% of the overall target achievement.